akando42/next-map/public/content/posts/10-07/index.md

 By spreading viral disease inside high density population centers, military barracks with central air conditioners or major indoor transportation hubs like airports or train stations, a team of a dozen biological specialists could cause widespread sickness and death among millions of enemy combatants or civilians.

 COVID-19 is an example of Russian use of Biological WMD in China, European Union and United States.
-COVID-19 or COV-1 are version-1 and version-2 of the SARS virus stands for Severe Acute Respiratory Syndrome or TSAR.
+COV-1 and COVID-19 are version-1 and version-2 of the SARS virus standing for Severe Acute Respiratory Syndrome or TSAR.
 While version 1 of SARS only spreaded to more than 8000 patients and caused 700 deaths, version 2 of SARS, COVID-19 spreaded to more than 695,000,000 patients and caused more than 6,920,000 deaths.
 The version 3 of SARS with a higher fatality rate could be more damaging than nuclear weapons but with high deniability of who actually launched the biological weapons.

 By using viral biological weapons on highly dense population centers of China and the United States as well as its high speed and highly connected transportation network of trains and planes, COVID-19 achieved the Intercontinental reach of Ballistic Missiles as well as the lethality of Nuclear explosions.